 My father was once fun, cool and totally apolitical.
-Now, at ninety, he’s a man knocked off course by hatred, xenophobia, and misinformation — a stranger shaped by the constant flicker of television screens.
+Now, at ninety, he’s a man consumed by hatred, xenophobia, and misinformation — an unfamiliar man shaped by the constant flicker of television screens.

 They divorced in the early 1980s, though business kept them bound for years.
 Time passed.
 Then came Marci.
 When my father remarried, something in him began to change.